elastic/elasticsearch-js/CONTRIBUTING.md

 1. Lint your codes

   While developing, be sure to run JSHint on the files you modify.
-This is simple with most IDE's and the project has .jshintrc files in the proper places, make sure jshint is using them.
+This is simple with most IDE's and the project has [.jshintrc files](http://www.jshint.com/docs/) in the proper places, make sure jshint is using them.

 2. Write tests

   Please write test cases to exercise your changes.

-2. When you're ready to run the tests
+2. When you are ready, run the test suite

-  Integration and unit tests can be run by simply calling `npm test` or `grunt test`, but the integration tests require a running instance of elasticsearch and ***WILL WIPE ALL DATA FROM ELASTICSEARCH***.
-If you only want to run the unit tests, run `grunt unit_test` instead.
-Travis and Jenkins run the integration tests so your changes can be verified before they are merged.
+    1. Install dev dependenies.

+      ```sh
+      npm install
+      ```

+    2. Install Grunt.

+      ```sh
+      npm install -g grunt-cli
+      ```
+    3. Run the tests This will lint the code, run the unit tests, install local versions of elasticsearch, and run the integration tests using those installations.

+      ***WARNING***: If you are running Elasticsearch on your machine, and it is using port 9200, shut it down.

+      ```sh
+      grunt test
+      ```

+      Or to skip the integration tests:

+      ```sh
+      grunt test_unit
+      ```
+    4. Optionally, run the browser tests.
+While this step is automated and simple, it can take several minutes for the test to complete.
+Unless you are making changes to browser specific portions of the code you can probably let Travis run the browser tests for you.

+      Quick Option: Run them locally in your browser
+      ```sh
+      grunt run:browser_test_server
+      # open http://localhost:8000/browser.html, angular.html, or jquery.html
+      ```

+      Run them on Sauce Labs across several browsers, operating systems, and browser versions
+      ```sh
+      grunt saucelabs-mocha
+      ```

 3. Submit a pull request